davidleegriffin/golf-austin-mobile/README.md

 Start up the development environment
 ```
-npm start
-or
-yarn start
+expo start
 ```

-Download the expo App on your phone and scan the QR code or open it in your browser
+Download the expo App on your phone and scan the QR code or open it in your IOS simulator.